 This policy, also called errors and omissions insurance or E&O, can help cover legal expenses when an actuary is sued for late, inaccurate, or unsatisfactory work.

-A business owner’s policy bundles property insurance and general liability insurance.
+A business owner’s policy bundles commercial property insurance and general liability coverage.
 A BOP is one of the most cost-effective insurance policies for actuarial consultants.

 Most states require workers' comp for actuary businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.